jtwebman/ExampleKeyStore/README.md

-# Example Elixir Commandline Key Store
+# Example Elixir command line key value store REPL

-This is just an example commandline tool in elixir that creates a in-memory key value store.
-It has only been tested on Mac OS.
+This is just an example command line tool in elixir that creates a in-memory key value store REPL (Read eval print loop).
+It has only been tested on Mac OS with Elixir 1.9.3 (latest).

 ## Installation

-You will need to first have to have elixir install on your machine.
+You will need to first install elixir on your machine if you don't already have it install.
 On Mac OS you can run this command if you use brew.

 ```bash
 brew install elixir